davidspiola/neos-nodetypes/README.md

-# BEM based node type defintions
+# BEM based node type definitions

 A package of very low level node type definitions you generally need on a day bases following the BEM pattern.